 re:position

-An occasional newsletter and community round-up, shining light on the art and science of powerful market positioning.
+A monthly newsletter and community round-up, shining light on the art and science of powerful market positioning.

 Latest Feature Story from our most recent newsletter.